Ultimi-Sumiti/Assignment_1/README.md

 * **lifecycle node client:** This node is the client which interact with the nav2 navigation framework, sending initial position and request to the localization and navigation components.
 * **navigation action client:** This node is an action client sending goal request to the nav2 framework and waiting for response and feedback, to then calculate and reach a safe position between the two detected AprilTags without hitting them.
 * **perception node:** Detecting the three cylindrical objects using lidar scan data, in particular we have converted the data from the topic into an cv::Mat object to then apply the Hough transform to remove all the straight line present in the new object.
-After these operations we performed again Hough, but this time to detect the circular objects in the 2d frame, this where the detections that where subsequently converted in the odom frame and sent into the cylinders topic.
+After these operations we performed again Hough, but this time to detect the circular objects in the 2d frame, this where the detections that where subsequently converted in the odom frame and sent into a dedicated topic.

 ## How to launch